Text PLEDGE to 211-211 to receive information about the 2020 Census

 Learn what's new about the high-tech 2020 Census

-The 2020 Census, conducted by the US Census Bureau, will be asking people to fill out the information either on a form they receive in the mail or via an online, internet form.
+The 2020 Census, conducted by the US Census Bureau, will ask people to fill out the information either on a form they receive in the mail or via an online, internet form.

 About 80% of households will receive a notification to take the Census online.
 Learn more about how this Census will be conducted here.

-If you do not have internet at home, dial 211 to be connected to resources in your community.
+If you do not have internet at home, you may take the census by phone or mail.
+You can also dial 211 to be connected to resources in your community.